Shef-AIRE/bandgap-benchmark/README.md

-### bandgap-benchmark
-Code for "Benchmarking Band Gap Prediction For Semiconductor Materials Using Multimodal And Multi-fidelity Data"
+# Benchmarking Band Gap Prediction For Semiconductor Materials Using Multimodal And Multi-fidelity Data

 This repository contains the PyTorch Lightning implementation of the benchmark that described in our paper "Benchmarking Band Gap Prediction For Semiconductor Materials Using Multimodal And Multi-fidelity Data".
 We compiled a new multimodal, multi-idelity dataset from the Materials Project and BandgapDatabase1, consisting of 60,218 low-fidelity computational band gaps and 1,183 high-fidelity experimental band gaps.
-We evaluated seven ML models, including three traditioanl methods (linear regression, random forest regression and support vector regression) and four GNN (CGCNN, CartNet, LEFTNet-Z and LEFTNet-Prop).
+We evaluated seven ML models, including three traditional methods (linear regression, random forest regression and support vector regression) and four GNNs (CGCNN, CartNet, LEFTNet-Z and LEFTNet-Prop).

-### Repository Structure
+## Repository Structure
 `cif_file.zip` - Contains `.cif` files and the atomic encoding file used in the benchmark.

 `data/` - Directory containing MPIDs and corresponding band gap values: